 - NCERT and CBSE books – over here even more Hindi/Urdu textbooks.

 - List of Hindi Idioms – so far this is one of the longest lists of Hindi Idioms I was able to find.
 Unfortunately all idioms are transliterated into Latin script and I can’t quite figure them all out.
 I’m hoping to update the list into Devangari one day.
-Also check Prof. Tej K. Bhatia’s Basic Hindi/Urdu lessons published at the Syracuse University, NY.
+Also check Prof. Tej K. Bhatia’s Basic Hindi/Urdu lessons published at Syracuse University, NY.

-- Watch the first seazon of Satyamev Jayate with Aamir Khan online.
-Each episode has runs for about one hour and it has English subtitle, allowing any Hindi learner to grasph through most sentences and learn a few new words every day.
-It also gives you a lot of insight into how natives use Hinglish (the daily spoken language, characterized by spontaneous intersentential and intrasentential code switching between Hindi/Urdu and English).
+- Watch the first season of Satyamev Jayate with Aamir Khan online.
+Each episode runs for about one hour and it has English subtitles, allowing any Hindi learner to grasp through most sentences and learn a few new words every day.
+It also gives you a lot of insight into how natives use Hinglish (the daily spoken language, characterized by spontaneous code switching between Hindi/Urdu and English).

 - Watch lots and lots and lots of Bollywood movies.
-No need to buy or download them, as most Bollywood movies are available on Youtube with English subtitles.
-For example, here’s where you can watch 3 Idiots, one of India’s most popular comedy movies of all time.
+If you can’t buy/rent them, start with some of the movies that are available on Youtube with English subtitles.
+For example, here’s where you can watch 3 Idiots, a really popular comedy.

 Dictionaries, Translation Tools and Useful Phone Apps

 - Google Translate – whole sentence translations are far from accurate.
 Though, the tool can be quite handy for 1-2 word translations.
 Especially if you’re too lazy to open other dictionaries.

 - AnkiDroid Flashcards – You can start by practicing Hindi words from one of the pre-made decks or create your own set of words from scratch.